gopa810/gaurabda-calendar/server/README.md

 1. download sources from [GitHub](https://github.com/gopa810/gaurabda-calendar/archive/master.zip)
 2. install Flask python library `pip install Flask`
 3. set current durectory to `./server` in `gaurabda-calendar` sources
+4. (optional) set environment variable `GCAL_SERVER_PORT` to the number of IP port you want, by default it is 8047
-4. start server as `python3 server.py` or `python server.py` (depends how you start python3 interpreter)
+5. start server as `python3 server.py` or `python server.py` (depends how you start python3 interpreter)

 # REST API